-You can also (just like telecare) add on optional bed pad / chair pad / bedwetting, smoke & extreme heat sensors.
+You can also (just like telecare) add on optional bed/chair occupancy sensors, moisture detection sensors, and smoke & extreme heat sensors.

 Keep in Touch CarephoneThis is just a really simple communication aid for those whom are frightened of technology to replace the telecare carephone.
 Press a person’s face to make a call.
 If you’re not online at the time, you will get a text telling you you missed a call or a voice call to your mobile.

 To video call into the carephone, you need to have an Android phone, a tablet, a laptop computer, or a desktop computer with a camera and speakers.It has its own phone number so you can call it too.
 You can also send it text messages, which pop up on the screen.

 Schedule messages or reminders every day, every week or just one off.
 Good for medication reminders, memory prompts or just saying nice things like 'I love you Mum X'.

 Because this is about quality of life, not just need.